serafinomb/docker-compose-laravel/README.md

 sure about at the moment, I'm a little tired and I'm too lazy to re-run the `docker-compose up -d` from a clean app to check.
 If you get the usual "cannot require composer"-something something error just run `docker-compose composer up -d` again.
+I've just re-run a "docker-compose up -d" on a clean project and composer didn't fail but is taking its time to install the dependencies.
+So if it doesn't fail, wait till it's done (it will stop) to run any command in your application.

 You should be able to view your laravel project at http://localhost or at http://VIRTUAL_HOST